jgonzalezr/AutoSaveBuildLatex/README.md

 Synopsis
 -------
-AutoSaveBuild is a  Sublime Text package to automatically save or build the current .TEX file after each change.
+AutoSaveBuild is a  Sublime Text plugin package to automatically save or build the current .TEX file after each change.